kadavris/host_command/README.md

 * `int get_command_id()` - Return `id` or index of the current command being processed. -1 if there are no command data.
 0 - based
 * `String get_command_name()` - Return current command's name or `""` if none.
 * `bool is_command_complete()` - Return `true` if current command's processing is _formally_ complete and you may pass to the next.
-  Note that return valuee here depends not only on error, no command, or command with EOL received, but also
+  Note that return value here depends not only on the error state, no command present, or complete command with EOL received, but also:
   1) if current parameter is optional
-  2) or if current parameter is the last and received complete

-  To make sure that all parameters were processed use `no_more_parameters()`
+  2) or if current parameter is the last and received complete Thus to make sure that **all** parameters were processed use `no_more_parameters()`
 * `bool no_more_parameters()` - Return true if all possible parameters were recieved, including optional ones.
   This status differ from `is_command_complete()` by accounting for optional parameters too and if there is stil no EOL.
 * `bool is_invalid_input()` - Return `true` if last attempt to parse data resulted in invalid state.